bph/pauli-plain/readme.txt

 == Copyright ==

-pauli-plain WordPress Theme, (C) 2024 birgit pauli-haack pauli-plain is distributed under the terms of the GNU GPL.
+Pauli Basis WordPress Theme, (C) 2024 Birgit Pauli-Haack Pauli Basis is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by